MASTG-KNOW-0018: WebViews

 WebView Storage¶

 Android WebView embeds a Chromium based browser engine.
-As a result, most web related data is stored inside the Chromium profile directory located at:
+Every app has its own WebView cache, which isn't shared with the native Browser or other apps.
+Most web related data is stored inside the Chromium profile directory located at:

 /data/data/<app_package>/app_webview/